AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/rde/how-to-use.md

     ...
     ```

-1. Verify the changes on local AEM-SDK by performing the maven build or syncing individual files.
+1. Verify the changes on local AEM SDK by performing the Maven build or syncing individual files.

-1. Deploy the changes to the RDE via `ui.apps` package or by deploying the individual Dialog and HTL files.
+1. Deploy the changes to the RDE via `ui.apps` package or by deploying the individual Dialog and HTL files:

     ```shell
     # Using 'ui.apps' package

     $ cd ui.apps
     $ mvn clean package
     $ aio aem:rde:install target/aem-guides-wknd.ui.apps-2.1.3-SNAPSHOT.zip